KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

 - Remoulade (remoulade øko)
 - Wheat flour (hvedemel øko)

 These products could be considered "bridge" products that connect different shopping categories.
 For example, organic cucumbers (agurk øko) appear in the "Healthy", "Organic", "Everyday", and "Beverages" communities.
-This suggests that organic cucumbers are often bought together with a variety of other products, such as healthy snacks, other organic items, everyday staples, and beverages.
+This suggests that organic cucumbers are often bought together with a variety of other products, such as healthy snacks, other organic items, everyday stables, and beverages.